pactus-project/PIPs/PIPs/pip-31.md

 ## Abstract

 This document explains the consumptional fee.
-The consumptional fee calculates based on the amount of data each address consumes daily.
+The consumptional fee is calculated based on the amount of data each address consumes daily.

 ## Motivation